ASweilam/asweilam.github.io/_pages/AboutMe.md

 date: 2019-10-24T03:02:20+00:00
 ---

 Ciao, I am software engineer by day and a human by night.
-I was born in the late [eighties](https://en.wikipedia.org/wiki/1980s), making me a member of the Millennial species, growing up in the world, not the neighnorhood.
+I was born in the late [eighties](https://en.wikipedia.org/wiki/1980s), growing up in the world, not the neighnorhood.
 I am still thinking about what to write here in my bio, trust me "it is not easy".
 So I will take the typical boring approach of just talk about my "story".

 ![Me funny](..\assets\images\costanza.gif)